-We aim to facilitate a lab culture that is emotionally supportive, inclusive, and respectful of diverse backgrounds and experiences.
-Our goal is for each lab member to be comfortable in our group as their authentic self.
-We abide by the VT Principles of Community, which state:
+We value a lab culture that is emotionally supportive, inclusive, and respectful of diverse backgrounds and experiences.
+We strive for each lab member, regardless of race, gender, sexuality, ability, nationality, political affiliation, or religion to be comfortable in our group as their authentic self.
+We are united in support of the VT Principles of Community, which state:

 Virginia Tech is a public land-grant university, committed to teaching and learning, research, and outreach to the Commonwealth of Virginia, the nation, and the world community.
 Learning from the experiences that shape Virginia Tech as an institution, we acknowledge those aspects of our legacy that reflected bias and exclusion.
 Therefore, we adopt and practice the following principles as fundamental to our on-going efforts to increase access and inclusion and to create a community that nurtures learning and growth for all of its members:

 We affirm the inherent dignity and value of every person and strive to maintain a climate for work and learning based on mutual respect and understanding.

 We affirm the right of each person to express thoughts and opinions freely.
 We encourage open expression within a climate of civility, sensitivity, and mutual respect.